-Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tourist guide in Warsaw and the rest of Poland.
+Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland.
 Phone: +48 600 43 53 83

 Dansk version

-Metro Centrum Nauki Kopernika
+metro Centrum Nauki Kopernika

 One of the first things you’ll notice is the Little Mermaid, of which there are numerous copies in various guises in Warsaw, the most famous of which is probably on the Rynek in the Old Town.